The Mortal Instruments: City of Bones (2013)

 2. Clary falling on Jace atop the hotel roof.
 I mean, I can understand looking longingly into each others eyes for a second or two before getting up, but this was, like, five to eight seconds of awkward eye-rape.
 There are vampires after you.
 RUN!

 3. The exchange between the two when they were on the motorcycle.
-"Do I put my hands... on your... stomach? *fake revulsion because he is my brother (supposedly)*" "Put them riiiiiiight, here. *copious amounts of awkward*"
+"Do I put my hands... on your... stomach? *fake revulsion because he is my brother (

 4. The whole ponytail thing at Magnus' party. *cringe* That worked out much better in the book.